-A change in bowel habit or blood in the bowel movement
+A recent, persistent change in bowel habit or blood in the stool

 In its early stages, bowel cancer often has no symptoms.
-Some people, however, may experience the symptoms listed below.
+Some people, however, may experience the symptoms listed above.

 Not everyone who experiences these symptoms has bowel cancer.
 Other medical conditions, some foods or medicines can also cause these changes.

 If you are experiencing any of the above symptoms for more than two weeks, don't delay in talking to your doctor about them.
 Blood in the stool or rectal bleeding should never be ignored.

 However old you are, you should never be told by your doctor that you are too young to have bowel cancer.